-Watch the Changing of the Guards Ceremony
+Watch the changing of the guard ceremony

 Their uniforms are quite unusual.
 They are characterised by black shoes with pom-poms affixed to the front, a red, tasseled cap (farion), and a kilt-like garment (foustanella)

-Every day at 11am, there is an elaborate changing of the guards ceremony that takes place out the front of the Parliament building and the tomb of the unmarked soldier.
+Every day at 11 am, there is an elaborate changing of the guards ceremony that takes place out the front of the Parliament building and the tomb of the unmarked soldier.
 Watching this is a must on any Athens itinerary.

-Tour the Hellenic Parliament Building
+Visit the Hellenic Parliament Building

 Tour schedules are subject to change.
-However, currently, the tours take place on Mondays and Fridays at 3pm.
+However, currently, the tours take place on Mondays and Fridays at 3 pm.

-Have a Picnic in the National Gardens
+Have a picnic in the National Gardens

-Browse Through the Artifacts at Syntagma Metro Station
+Browse through the artifacts at Syntagma metro station

 One of the best free things to do in Athens is to observe the artifacts contained in the little halls of Syntagma metro station.
 The items displayed here were uncovered from the area at the time that the metro station was built.